Having a solid video marketing strategy can make or break your brand’s online presence.

 However, different types of content can serve different goals and purposes.
 Not every video or content form needs to serve the same goal.

 When you create content this way, it’s easier to fine-tune and update your content to ever-evolving trends.
-For example, you can create “how-to” videos to help your new customers learn how to use your products while sharing testimonial videos helps you gain credibility and boost brand awareness.
+For example, you can create “how-to” videos to help your new customers learn how to use your products while sharing client testimonials to boost trustworthiness and brand awareness.

 3. Create a Video Content Calendar